 Considerations for Students in Extenuating Circumstances

 The Senate Policy on Academic Consideration for Students in Extenuating Circumstances was approved in April, 2017.
 Queen’s University is committed to providing academic consideration to students experiencing extenuating circumstances that are beyond their control and which have a direct and substantial impact on their ability to meet essential academic requirements.
-The Faculty of Arts and Science is developing a protocol to provide a consistent and equitable approach in dealing with requests for academic consideration for students facing extenuating circumstances, which will be posted on the Faculty of Arts and Science website in Fall, 2017.
+The Faculty of Arts and Science is developing a protocol to provide a consistent and equitable approach in dealing with requests for academic consideration for students facing extenuating circumstances, posted on the Faculty of Arts and Science website HERE.

 Student Wellness Resources